Woman Ordering Ride

 Turo is a car-sharing marketplace where users can rent cars from owners at daily rates.
 It's like Airbnb, but for cars.

-For renters, it's cheaper, faster, and more fun than rental cars.
+For renters, it's cheaper, easier, and more fun than using a traditional car rental agency.
 For car owners, it's a great way to make some extra income or launch an entire car-renting business.
-For Turo, it's a capital-light and cash-rich business model.

 Can you buy Turo stock?